sage-code/maj/nouns.md

 **rules:**

 * Regular nouns are ending with letters {`a`,`e`};
-* Nouns ending with a consonant do not have a plural form;
 * Most nouns have 2 syllables, quite rare 3 syllables;

 **examples:**